Here’s how to name drop a referral in a cover letter:

 Amy

-Step 3: Drop the contact’s name into your cover letter opening
+Step 3: Mention your contact’s name in your cover letter opening

 When you start your cover letter, briefly mention the name of your referral.